benidictusgalihmp/CLIPS-predict-breast-cancer/README.md

 -   Install CLIPS IDE version 6.4
 -   Clone this repo into your computer
 -   Open CLIPS IDE and click on tab **Environment > Load Constructs...**
--   Open this .clp file you have cloned from repo
+-   Open `.clp` file in cloned folder from this repo
 -   Type command `(reset)` then `(run)` to run this program

-> **IMPORTANT!** you need to type the command manually or the program will not run
+> **IMPORTANT!** You need to type the command manually or the program will not run

 ## Code Examples

-Show examples of usage:

 -   `(facts)` - list all facts from memory
 -   `(rules)` - list all rules from memory